anthony-tuininga/ceODBC/doc/src/connection.rst

 .. method:: Connection.__enter__()

-   The entry point for the connection as a context manager, a feature available in Python 2.5 and higher.
-It returns itself.
+   The entry point for the connection as a context manager.

    .. note::